Get

 Challenges

 One of the biggest challenges we are facing is finding foster homes.
 We are asked daily to take in cats who desperately need help, but without available fosters, we just can’t say yes as much as we want to.
 Finding foster homes can be difficult for any rescue, but it’s especially difficult to find fosters for cats with special needs.
-Many people worry they won’t have the experience or knowledge to foster a special needs cat, but most of what these cats need can be taught and supported.
+Many people worry they lack the experience or knowledge to care for a special-needs cat, but most of what these cats need can be taught and supported.
 All it truly takes is compassion, patience, and a willingness to try.
 What we’ve learned is that once people take the first step and adopt a cat with special needs, they often realize how rewarding it can be.
 They just need to take that chance.
 These cats may require some extra care, but trust us, they give back so much more than they take.

 Heroes of the Pet World The Odd Cat Sanctuary 4